Personal Representative Duties

 Understanding Personal Representative Duties

 After this process has been completed, the personal representative then must distribute the decedent’s assets to anyone who is supposed to receive them under the will or through state law procedures if no will exists.
 On a face value these tasks might not seem overly complicated, however, there are many different issues that a personal representative must handle once he or she is appointed by the court.
-As an Arizona executor responsibilities lawyer can tell you, it is imperative that the personal representative approach each of these tasks with care and documentation ability to ensure that they have covered all aspects.
+For example, disputes may develop during the process leading to a will contest or another type of probate litigation.
+The estate may have unusual assets that require extra effort to manage or that are difficult to sell.
+Particularly in the case of intestate succession, there may be heirs who are difficult to locate.

 Who can Serve as an Executor?

-One of the most important responsibilities of an Arizona executor is to open probate.
-You will need to be formally appointed to the position by the court of the county in which the decedent resided at the time of death.
+One of the most important responsibilities of an Arizona personal representative is to open probate.
+The will need to be formally appointed to the position by the court of the county in which the decedent resided at the time of death.

 This requires the filing of an application for informal probate of will and appointment of personal representative.
 Formal probate may be required in the event that any creditors or heirs become adversarial or raise conflicts during the process of administering estate.
 Formal probate is also required in the event that any party alleges that there is a will contest or any other issues regarding validity of documents.
 There are significant differences between formal and informal probate.